Roman-/collatz/README.md

 ## How it works

 An N-bit binary number is generated, where N is defined at compile time (see `Config.h`).
-Starting from this initial number, the program searches upward, performing the 3x+1 operations in an [efficient manner](https://en.wikipedia.org/wiki/Collatz_conjecture#Other_formulations_of_the_conjecture) until it verifies that the number reduces below its initial value.
+Starting from this initial number, the program searches upward, performing the 3x+1 operations in [base two](https://en.wikipedia.org/wiki/Collatz_conjecture#As_an_abstract_machine_that_computes_in_base_two) until it verifies that the number reduces below its initial value.
 Optimizations, such as skipping even numbers, are employed to enhance efficiency.

 ## Example output
 ```